A. APPLIED LINGUISTICS (3 CH). Engl 596o is recommended to meet this requirement.

 - English 596o: English in a Global Context: With its history, spread, and status, English is in many ways unique in the global linguistic landscape.
 In this course, we will critically examine many issues related to English and the teaching of English, including world Englishes, the sociopolitics of English language teaching, English and globalization, and the notion of the native speaker.

 - English 596o: Introduction to Corpus Linguistics: This course is designed as an introduction to Corpus Linguistics and its applications to Applied Linguistics and Second Language Acquisition and Teaching.
 The course has three major objectives: · to present an overview of the current state of research findings in this field, particularly as they relate to second language acquisition and teaching; · to introduce analytical techniques required for students to carry out their own corpus linguistic research projects; · to introduce class members to tools for using corpus linguistics in research and teaching.
 Class members will be asked to read and discuss assigned texts and to complete and present a term project.
 Please bring a laptop to every class.

 English 693a: Applied ESL: This course incorporates observation, reflection, and practicum experiences in local intensive English, refugee, and community literacy programs with discussion of classroom teaching and management techniques.

-I. ELECTIVES (6 CH).
-Students take two additional courses that match more closely their own teaching and research interests.
-These are usually taken from the SLAT course list, which is available on the SLAT website [http://www.coh.arizona.edu/slat/].
-CTW courses not taken for the CTW requirement can count as electives.
-GATs may count their Preceptorship (English 591) as one 3 CH elective.
+Students take one additional course that matches their own teaching and research interests.
+It is usually taken from the SLAT course list, which is available on the SLAT website [http://www.coh.arizona.edu/slat/].
+GATs may count their Preceptorship (English 591) as this elective.